 There is some evidence to suggest that exercising the facial muscles can help reduce facial fat.

 In fact, there are no studies that look at the relationship between facial exercises and loss of facial fat.
 Nonetheless, facial exercises may help the face appear firmer as a person loses weight.

 Excessive alcohol intake can cause dehydration, which can prompt the body to retain water.
 In some cases, this may lead to water retention in the face, which can make the face appear bloated and puffy.

 Alcohol may also contribute to weight gain.
 It contains empty calories, which offer no nutritional benefit.
-Consuming empty calories increase a person’s total daily calorie intake, and this promotes weight gain.
+Consuming empty calories increases a person’s total daily calorie intake, promoting weight gain.

 Also, some research suggests that alcohol can suppress hormones that help people feel full.
 This can stimulate a person to take in more calories from their diet.

 Some people experience the same effects in response to moderate alcohol intake.
 However, for most people, moderate alcohol consumption does not promote weight gain.